sami-badawi/scaladl/README.md

 # Status Starter Project

-Ported one class, ObjectDetection.java, from DJL to ObjectDetection.Scala.
+Ported class, ObjectDetection.java, from DJL to ObjectDetection.Scala and to BaseObjectDetection.scala.

+* ObjectDetection.Scala is a direct port
+* BaseObjectDetection.scala is a port that is wrapped in a class

 # How to Run